eshtek/hexos-docs/docs/getting-started/installation/InstallGuide.md

 What you see now will depend on how many drives you have in your server.
 The drive or drives you choose to install HexOS on will not be available to store data on.

--   **Use arrow keys to navigate, spacebar to select your installation drive or drives**
+-   **Use arrow keys to navigate, space-bar to select your installation drive or drives**
 -   "**[*]**" in the first column indicates the device is selected

 [![Drive Selection](https://hub.hexos.com/uploads/monthly_2024_11/Capture3.PNG.8efa34d929a7a8dd6e148ebc17172509.PNG)](https://hub.hexos.com/uploads/monthly_2024_11/Capture3.PNG.8efa34d929a7a8dd6e148ebc17172509.PNG "Enlarge image")